wp-plugins/wordpress-bootstrap-css/readme.txt

 * Twitter Bootstrap version 1.2.0

 == Upgrade Notice ==

+= 0.7 =
+* Quick fix for Login and Register pages - for now there is no Bootstrap added to the login/register pages whatsoever.

 = 0.6 =
 * Updated to account for the latest version of Twitter Bootsrap version 1.4.0